lofirepo/lofire/design/lofire.md

 Authenticity
 : Changes are signed by their author.

+Tamperproof
+: Once a transaction is stored in a branch, it cannot be removed, except by forking the branch.

 Access control
 : Rules that specify which users can perform what operations on which part of the data.